Noratrieb/blog/content/posts/box-is-a-unique-type.md

 that is implemented in Miri.
 For an excellent introduction, see this part of the great book [Learning Rust With Entirely Too Many Linked Lists](https://rust-unofficial.github.io/too-many-lists/fifth-stacked-borrows.html).

 In short: each pointer has a unique tag attached to it.
 Each byte in memory has its own 'borrow stack' of these tags, and only the pointers that have their tag in the stack are allowed to access it.
-Tags can be pushed and popped from the stack through various operations, for example borrowing.
+Tags can be pushed and popped from the stack through various operations, for example, borrowing.

 In the code example above, we get a nice little hint where the tag was created.
 When we created a reference (that was then coerced into a raw pointer) from our box, it got a new tag called `<3314>`.
 Then, when we moved the box into the function,